 Vanessa also requested that I design a print quality poster to complement the album art.
 She would send these posters out for publicity purposes.
 I first blurred copies of the painting together to create a new background.
 Then, I extended the music notes above and below the streaming EP art.
 Regarding the finished poster and CD, my client declared, “I LOVE THIS!
 I am thrilled with the work you’ve done on this.”

 My longtime friends Zack and Sarah became husband and wife in June of 2018.
 The Star Wars themed ceremony took place in a park which was located in nearby Wilmore, Kentucky.
 I served as one of the groomsmen.
 My three year old son was also in the wedding party performing the duties of the ring bearer.
-My friends had not hired anyone to film the wedding.
+My friends did not anyone to film the wedding.
 Therefore, I volunteered to set my Zoom camera up at the altar.
 Then, I edited the video in iMovie, including adding the requisite “scrolling text” popularized by the film series.
 All I needed to do after that was to make the wedding DVD art as a Star Wars parody design.

 Wedding DVD art front cover design story